 TIPS: Use when setting up an aquarium and when making water changes.
 To add salt to an established tank, base dose on water being changed.
 Do not use salt when simply replacing evaporated water.
 It is best to dissolve the salt in freshwater before use.

 A: The directions are designed for use with DI or RO water.
 If you are using untreated water as your source water, this will, depending on how hard the water is, influence the final parameters.
 When both Cichlid Lake Salt™and Malawi/Victoria Buffer™ are used as directed in relatively pure water, the water parameters will approach very closely the parameters of the native lakes.
 If other sources of minerals are present, such as untreated source water or a dissolving substrate (e.g. aragonite), then the conditions of the lakes will not be duplicated as closely.
 While a pH of 8.6 is a bit higher than targeted by these products, I expect the pH will likely settle down to something closer to 8.2 – 8.3, even if other sources of minerals are present.

 A: Conventional hydrometers are skewed to measure salinity in sea water.
-Sea water is denser than the African rift lakes that you speak of.
-It may not be an accurate measure for the fact if you use other companies "rift lake salt" products, these products may be heavily influenced by sodium chloride.
-This heavy influence of sodium chloride will not replicate the lakes environment.Our Cichlid Lake Salt has a relatively low chloride content, unlike other products, which is more conducive to replicating the natural environment of the rift lakes.
+Sea water is denser than the African Rift Lakes.
+In this case, a a hydrometer will not give an accurate measurement.
 Instead of using a hydrometer to measure total dissolved salts, I would be more concerned with GH (general hardness which is more specifically measured as calcium and magnesium), especially if using our Cichlid Lake Salt.
 GH test kits are inexpensive and can be found at most aquarium stores.